 In that same spirit, Epic is making the next UT free, not simply free-to-play.
 Epic plans to pay for the game by allowing modders and content creators to sell what they make (and share revenue with Epic in the process), a system that will likely resemble a Steam Workshop or SOE Player Studio-like content distribution service.

 - The next UT will be developed openly

-In collaboration with modders and the community
+- In collaboration with modders and the community

-Be released for free
+- Be released for free

 - Have a PC/Mac/Linux “focus”